TysonStanley/tysonstanley.github.io/REDCap.md

 Recently, we moved the servers that REDCap ran on to a new building and in the process the IP addresses changed.
 Because of this, your browser may be going very slowly when you try to pull up [https://redcap.cehs.usu.edu](https://redcap.cehs.usu.edu).
 For now, our best answer is to clear your DNS cache.
 This is different than clearing your browser history.
 Below, I highlight how you can do this for each system (assuming your computer is fairly up-to-date).

+In addition to what is explained below, it may be good to clear the browsing history of your browser.

 #### Mac Users

 Open the terminal app (in the Spotlight Search, search for "Terminal" and it should pull up there).
 Type the following command and then press enter.